twolfson/twolfson.com/articles/startup-time-investing.md

 1. Sales finishes signing a contract with Customer
 2. Sales notifies Engineering of the new registration
-3. Engineering has no documentation and prefers to use SQL directly
-4. They read through code, figure out the commands, and thankfully nothing goes wrong
+3. Engineering has no documentation, reads through code, figures out the commands, and thankfully nothing goes wrong
-5. Partway through they realize they're missing a critical field (e.g. [database color](https://dilbert.com/strip/1995-11-17))
+4. Partway through Engineering realize they're missing a critical field (e.g. [database color](https://dilbert.com/strip/1995-11-17)) and notifies Sales
-6. Sales reaches out to the Customer
+5. Sales reaches out to the Customer
-7. Customer replies to Sales
+6. Customer replies to Sales
-8. Sales notifies Engineering
+7. Sales notifies Engineering
-9. Engineering completes onboarding and notifies Sales
+8. Engineering completes onboarding and notifies Sales
-10. Sales notifies customer
+9. Sales notifies customer

 For the "fast and easy" version:

-1. Sales navigates through the internal tool that Engineering has set up for them
+1. Customer contract signing triggers a webhook that Engineering set up
-2. Sales sends an invite to the customer to fill in forms and self-serve onboard themselves
+2. The webhook creates an account and sends an invite link to the Customer to self-serve onboard themselves

-If you're an empath with low pain tolerance, then the latter "fast and easy" should feel a lot better for both you as well as the end user, the customer.
+If you're an empath with low pain tolerance for monotony, then the latter "fast and easy" should feel a lot better from the perspectives of yourself, the rest of your team, and the customer.

 If you don't feel this, then this article probably isn't for you =/

+# Incremental improvements
 So why did that first one feel so bad, what can we can we improve, and **when** can we find time to improve it?

+Why it felt so bad: It was monotonous (sometimes "hurry up and wait", sometimes something we've done 100 times before) as well as stressful (e.g. could easily typo some SQL).

+As for the other 2 questions, let's think about incremental improvements to get to "fast and easy", as well as how much time they'll take.

+The best low hanging fruit is that we haven't [invested in the fundamentals][] yet.
+These will pay dividends immediately (time saving vs time invested) and be long-lasting:

+- Creating documentation (aka runbooks) for such processes
+  - This would not only be for Engineering, with SQL commands for them to copy/paste
+  - but also be for Sales before they complete the initial handoff to Engineering

+[invested in the fundamentals]: https://twolfson.com/2021-06-24-lessons-of-a-startup-engineer#invest-in-fundamentals

+By doing this, we (1) remove the stress + speeds up step 3, and (2) eliminate steps 4-7.
+So the updated list looks like:

+1. Sales finishes signing a contract with Customer
+2. Sales goes through runbook, verifies no issues, and notifies Engineering of the new registration
+3. Engineering copies over commands and runs through them
+4. Engineering completes onboarding and notifies Sales
+5. Sales notifies customer

+Additionally, we now have a pattern for runbooks established in our company, and the habit can spread + be reusable for newly onboarded folks.

+*What about the one-off case:* Well, I'd argue that copying the commands as you go is comparable.
+It will allow you to go back and reuse those commands/notes.

 ----